Core API Reference

 • status { }: Configure revocation status

-• signedBy(issuerDid: String, keyId: String): Specify issuer and key for signing
+• signedBy(issuerDid: Did, keyId: String): Specify issuer and explicit key ID for signing

 Returns: IssuanceResult - Sealed result type containing: